Guides

 Silicone can resist extreme temperatures.

-Hence, silicone adhesives and sealants are used in aviation to seal and protect airplanes doors, windows, wings, hydraulic switches, fuel tanks, overhead bins, vent ducts, wing edges, landing gear electrical devices, engine gaskets, electrical wires and black boxes.
+Silicone adhesives and sealants protect airplane doors, windows, wings, and fuel tanks.
+They’re also used on hydraulic switches, overhead bins, vent ducts, engine gaskets, electrical wires, and black boxes.

 Personal care and hygiene products